uofu-adv-emb-25/lab10_ian_luke_james/README.md

 ### 2. Blink an LED using FreeRTOS Thread

+For this activity we found that it used a few more mA and we found it to fluctuate between 32mA and 35mA.
+This means our power consumption is between 160mA and 175mA.

 ### 3. Blink LED with busy loop

 ### 4. Blink off an interrupt